je-nunez/find_an_auction/README.md

 # Debug Communication from the client with the eBay Backend Service

-eBay compiles its client Finding Kit for Enhaced Search SDK in Java using the Simple Logging Facade for Java (SLF4J): see [http://developer.ebay.com/DevZone/javasdk-jaxb/docs/readme.htm](http://developer.ebay.com/DevZone/javasdk-jaxb/docs/readme.htm)
+eBay compiles its client Finding Kit for Enhaced Search SDK in Java using the Apache Log4j Logging Framework (the eBay Java Trading SDK seems to use Simple Logging Facade for Java (SLF4J) though, but we don't use the latter, only the former: see [http://developer.ebay.com/DevZone/javasdk-jaxb/docs/readme.htm](http://developer.ebay.com/DevZone/javasdk-jaxb/docs/readme.htm) for the eBay Java Trading SDK).
-One possible backend is the Apache Log4j.

 This repository has a simple `log4j.properties` file to debug the communication from the client with the eBay Backend Service.
 It will show the raw SOAP XML messages used in the requests from the client and the responses from the server, like the request:

-       [INFO ] 2016-03-29 21:20:58,926
+       [INFO ] 2016-03-30 21:19:54,886 [main][JAXWSHandler.java:62]: com.ebay.common.handler.JAXWSHandler: sending soap request message ...
            [...omitted ...]
            <findItemsByKeywordsRequest xmlns="http://www.ebay.com/marketplace/search/v1/services">
              <paginationInput>